bpinzone/TetrisAI/README.md

 If I squint, I can peer into the future and foresee that some people will ask: what about using machine learning—specifically, reinforcement learning—to learn the best move, rather than hand-coding a utility function?
 Didn't I read [The Bitter Lesson](http://www.incompleteideas.net/IncIdeas/BitterLesson.html)?
 Aren't I bitter-pilled?

 Yeah, it would've been really cool, and it would've avoided basically all the pitfalls of the utility-function-based approach.
-It would definitely be the right choice if we wanted Jeff to be the best possible Tetris-playing robot.
+It would definitely be the right choice if we wanted Jeff to be the best possible Tetris-playing robot <thats debatable given the SOL analysis below>.
 I've done some reinforcement learning, but trying to make a Tetris-playing RL agent would've been the most advanced project I'd done with it, an it would've turned this side project into a much more complex research project—I don't know if we could've produced a good model on a hobbyist's allotment of time and money.
 Maybe someday.

 The Hands
 ------